ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 - it's **recursive**
 - when recurses, **splits** the data in two parts (**binary**)
   - it's a top-down approach: starts from the big problem and makes it smaller (**dividi-et-impera**)
+- when stopping recursion, put a node with the **most frequent class**

 ---